-The Compensation Committee established the company performance targets using the company's 2018 corporate operating plan, which was approved by the Board of Directors in 2017.
-These targets are described below under "2018 Compensation Results."
-Management established the Elanco bonus plan performance targets, and Mr. Simmons' bonus plan alignment, which was approved by the Compensation Committee in 2017 and later approved by the Elanco board of directors.
+The Compensation Committee established the company performance targets using the company's 2019 annual operating plan, which was approved by the board in 2018.
+These targets are described below under "2019 Compensation Results."

-2018-2020 Performance Award
+2019-2021 Performance Award

-In February 2018, the Compensation Committee established a compounded two-year EPS growth target of 8.1 percent per year based on investment analysts' EPS growth estimates for our peer group companies at that time.
-Payouts for the 2018-2020 performance award could range from 0 to 150 percent of target, as shown below:
+In February 2019, the Compensation Committee established a compounded two-year EPS growth target of 5.8 percent per year based on investment analysts' EPS growth estimates for our peer group companies at that time.
+Payouts for the 2019-2021 performance award can range from 0 to 150 percent of the target number of shares, as shown below: